The best summer camps in Maine, United States

 Where are most camps located?

-Drive times range from 45 minutes to 3.5 hours depending on the camp’s location.
+Most drives from these airports range from 45 minutes to 3.5 hours depending on camp location.

 What are the best transportation options?